mphhohku/azure-windows-server-2022-dc-adds-dns-defender-sentinel/README.md

 ## Main features
 1. Setting up a Windows Server 2022 virtual machine on Azure.
 2. Setting up AD DS on Windows Server 2022:
-   a.
-Creating a domain controller.
+- Creating a domain controller.
-   b.
-Creating user accounts.
+- Creating user accounts.
 3. Configuring DNS on Windows Server 2022:
-   a.
-Creating forward and reverse lookup zones.
+- Creating forward and reverse lookup zones.
-4. Setting up DHCP on Windows Server 2022:
+4. Setting up DHCP on Windows Server 2022: (configurations won't take in effect as DHCP servers are not supported on Azure, so this is for lab purposes only)
-   a.
-Creating a DHCP scope.
+- Creating a DHCP scope.
-   b.
-Creating DHCP reservations.
-   c.
-Configuring DHCP options.
 5. Integrating Microsoft Defender for Cloud:
    a.
 Enabling Microsoft Defender for Cloud on the Azure virtual machine.
    b.
 Configuring security policies and recommendations.